Roller shutter

 Security roller shutters in a dead mall.

 A roller shutter, security shutter, coiling door, roller door or sectional overhead door is a specialized type of door or window shutter consisting of multiple horizontal slats, bars, or web systems interconnected through hinges.
-The mechanism involves lifting the door to open it and lowering it to close.
-In the case of larger doors, an automated, motorized system may be employed.
+The shutter is attached to an axle at the top (the roller), and this axle is rotated to lift and roll up the shutter to open it, or to lower it to close.
+The axle is typically rotated either manually, typically by pulling a strap, or an automated, motorized system may be employed, particularly for larger doors.

 This versatile design offers comprehensive protection against various elements, including wind, rain, fire, and theft.
 When used as a shutter in front of windows, it serves as a formidable deterrent against vandalism and thwarting burglary attempts, reinforcing the security of the enclosed space.
+It also usually completely blocks out sun light.

 Applications

 Roller shutters have many applications including doors for vans, garages, kitchens, schools, prisons and warehouses.
 They are also commonly used as window blinds in some European countries, such as Italy, Germany, France and Spain.

 These shutters serve as insulation in locations prone to harsh weather conditions, safeguarding windows from hail damage and designed to endure strong winds.

 In specific jurisdictions, property owners might need to obtain a permit or face restrictions on installing specific types of roller shutters on their building exteriors.
 The cost of these systems can be significant, with the cost being upwards of $25,000-40,000.
 Plywood boards can also act as a similar deterrent to theft and burglary.